 My writing pursuits took me first to the University of Oklahoma and then to the University of Iowa, where I received a BA in English.
 I survived the rigorous competition of academia but I’m not convinced that higher education is for everyone.
 Life experience, in all its messiness and wonder, has been and continues to be far more valuable in the development of my craft.
 In my opinion, hard-earned grit is infinitely more interesting than intellectual prowess.
 That said, I am grateful for my education.
 After graduating from college, I loaded my dog into my Nissan truck, cranked up the tunes and drove west, eventually landing in Albuquerque.
 I worked at a variety of gigs there and met the father of my children.
 I joined an improvisational theater company that ultimately took us to Seattle.
 I spent five years with the King’s Elephant Theater.
 I had a blast and learned a ton from this ferociously talented crew.
 These were the people who first taught me the rhythm and flow of improvisation.
 Little did I know then that my time with them was laying the foundation for my future pursuit of jazz.

 Along the way, I stepped out of the dance to have children and to focus on raising a family.
 I’m the proud mom of three: two sons and a daughter.
 Two of them are strong beautiful spirits, boldly making their marks in the world.
 The other, while no longer with us physically, lives on forever in my soul, my heart and my very bones.
 Motherhood has been an exquisite gift.
 It has also kicked my ass.
 (I’ve learned that parenting teenagers is the ultimate karmic payback for having been one.)
-My sons are my greatest teachers and being a parent informs almost everything I do.
+My kids are my greatest teachers and being a parent informs almost everything I do.